OLAP in React Pivot Table component

-This section explain steps to create a simple Pivot Table with OLAP data source in React environment.
+This section explains the steps to create a simple Pivot Table with an OLAP data source in a React environment.

 Dependencies